shambhukumar2019/ARM-CORTEX-M/stm32f407vgt6_i2c_testcode/setupI2C.md

 ### => Start Condition

+> reset POS bit in CR1. use in master rx mode for more than 2 byte only.

 	1. enable ACK bit in CR1, return ACK if a byte received.
 	2. set start bit in CR1 to generate start condition (generates high to low pulse).
 	3. wait until SB bit in SR1 sets.